 Georgia ESA Laws for Travel

-Before January of 2021, the Air Carrier Access Act (ACAA) permitted qualified passengers to bring their ESA in the cabin without an extra fee.
+Before January of 2021, the Air Carrier Access Act (ACAA) permitted qualified passengers to bring their ESA into the cabin without an extra fee.
 The law changed, and airlines can now choose to classify emotional support animals as pets.
 Airlines have discretion over where pets fly (in the cabin or as cargo) and if passengers pay extra fees.

 Despite the change in the law, the ACAA does not prevent airlines from allowing ESA accommodations, and it may be possible to travel with your emotional service animal.
 Not all airlines have the same policies; some will enable passengers to travel with their ESA—with or without a fee.
 Individuals should obtain an ESA letter from an LMHP in Georgia and check the airline's emotional support animal policy for specific guidance to qualify.